EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-handling-errors.md

 ## express server error handling

 [Express](http://expressjs.com/)
-is a populare web server module that has a request/response cycle based on the concept of middleware.
+is a popular web server module that has a request/response cycle based on the concept of middleware.